Here's your Queen in the kitchen recipe for the best latkes and how to video! But be sure to read the tips below first:

 3-After you squeeze the potatoes, you will see a whiteish sediment in the bottom of the bowl; save two to three tablespoons of this starchy water and add it back to the potato mixture.

 4-Olive oil does not work well for frying.
-Instead use canola or peanut oil.
+Instead use canola or peanut oil for the best latkes.

 5-In any recipe for potato pancakes is very important to use enough oil, keep 1/4 inch in the bottom of the pan at all times.